 The Basket at Wine Bar George | The Landing

-With Wine Bar George being one of our favorite table service spots at Disney Springs, it’s no wonder that the restaurant’s quick service location landed on our list as well.
+With Wine Bar George being one of our favorite sit-down spots at Disney Springs, it’s no wonder that the restaurant’s counter-service location landed on our list as well.
 Stop by for finger foods like charcuterie, cheese, and local bread to go, and be sure to grab a cocktail while you’re at it.